-The Tampa Bay area has not had measurable rainfall since February 2020, and the temperatures have exceeded or tied records in the last month.
-This information can be found on the United States Drought Monitor, or can be seen on thermometers and symptoms of thirst shown in plants and grass.
-Irrigation systems will be working at maximum capacity, and plants can sometimes sustain with a well-designed and maintained system, but they will struggle to thrive without rainfall.
+The Tampa Bay area is facing a drought.
+The area has not had measurable rainfall since February 2020.
+The temperatures have exceeded or tied records in the last month.
+This information can be found on the United States Drought Monitor.
+It can also be seen on thermometers and symptoms of thirst shown in plants and grass.
+Irrigation systems will be working at maximum capacity.
+That being said, plants can sometimes sustain with a well-designed and maintained system, but they struggle to thrive without rainfall.

 - Apply a product such as Moisture Manager that helps soil and plants retain water.
 While this does help alleviate stress on soil and plants, it is not a substitute for rain or irrigation.

-- Ensure proper irrigation functionality and keep up with irrigation repairs during monthly inspections.
-Having a well-operating system will help keep the plants in good health.
+- Ensure proper irrigation functionality.
+Keep up with irrigation repairs during monthly inspections.
+Having a well-operating system will help keep the plants healthy.

-- Herbicide and fertilizer applications may be reduced to prevent further injury.
-These products have the potential to dry plants and turf.
+- Herbicide and fertilizer applications may be reduced.
+This is to prevent further injury.
+These products can dry plants and turf.